symfony-cmf/routing-bundle/README.md

 * Template by class: requires the route document to return an object for getRouteContent().
-The content document is checked for being instanceof the class names in the map and if matched that template will be set as 'template' in the $defaults and return the configured generic controller.
+The content document is checked for being instanceof the class names in the map and if matched that template will be set as '_template' in the $defaults and return the configured generic controller.

     ```
     symfony_cmf_routing_extra: